 Noise is a problem because the high CADR which you buy the air purifier for is usually that when the fan speed is on maximum.
 This is because this is the only airflow rate that most manufacturers will give you.
 When you get the air purifier home, you will find operating it at that speed sounds like having a tornado in the room!
 So you may not be able to be in a room with the air purifier on its highest setting.

 When you switch it onto a lower setting, the CADR may not be adequate for your room.
 You may only have a 20-50% reduction in particle count not the EPAs recommended minimum 80% reduction.
 So switching the air purifier onto a lower fan speed will mean inadequate air purification.
-Logically your health is likely to suffer, as there is no discernible lower limit to the effect of airborne particles on human health-please see this article.
+Logically your health is likely to suffer, as there is no discernible lower limit to the effect of airborne particles on human health.

 So because of the lack of information, you may find you have ended up buying an air purifier which is useless for you!